 Types of CNC Machines

-Even though CNC machines may seem like a specific enough term, it actually encompasses a range of different machine types, such as a CNC milling machine or a lathe machine.
+Even though CNC machining may seem like a specific enough term, it actually encompasses a range of different CNC machine types, such as a milling machine or a lathe machine.

 Different machines have their own strengths, as well as typical uses, which are important to know if you want to achieve the best results.